5 Reasons Your Relationship Has Lost Its Spark & How To Get The Spark Back

 4. You buy into the idea that after two years, it's all downhill.

-In the first two years, we put our new relationship at the top of our priority list.
+In the first few years, we put our new relationship at the top of our priority list.
 We nurture it.
 We make time for it.

 5. You've stopped growing.